hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-OnChainPrivacy.md

 !!! important
     [Onchain privacy groups](../../Concepts/Privacy/Onchain-PrivacyGroups.md) are an early access feature in v1.4.
 Do not use in production networks.

+    Onchain privacy groups are not supported with [multi-tenancy](../../Tutorials/Privacy/Configuring-Multi-Tenancy.md).

     The onchain privacy group interfaces may change between v1.4 and v1.5.
 There may not be an upgrade path from onchain privacy groups created using v1.4 to enable use of onchain privacy